Autotrader.com: History

+In 2010, a tool was added to the website to get an instant trade-in offer.

-In August 2016, Cox Automotive bought out News Corp Australia's 55% stake in CarsGuide.com.au, forming the new automotive venture, Cox Automotive Australia.
-In the two years following, Cox Automotive worked with buyers and sellers through various avenues and identified a gap in the market.
+In August 2016, Cox Automotive bought out News Corp Australia's 55% stake in CarsGuide, forming the new automotive venture, Cox Automotive Australia.
 This eventually led to the launch of the Autotrader.com.au website in October 2018, alongside the Australian arm of Kelley Blue Book.
 In May 2020, eBay Classifieds group acquired Cox Media, which is the subsidiary of Cox Automotive that runs Autotrader.

-The Australian branch operates slightly differently due to the specifics of the Australian market.
-The website styles itself as the 'automotive marketplace where everyone wins.'
-It suggests that it benefits buyers by providing them with dealer reviews, which allow buyers to review their experiences with sellers, as well as the Price Advisor provided through Kelley Blue Book; while sellers would benefit from having better-informed and more confident buyers.
-CEO Shaun Cornelius stated that the website is "cutting out legwork for dealers as they receive leads from buyers who are more primed and ready to purchase."